 Tip #1 – Don’t Set Too Many Goals!

 This is one of the most common traps that people fall into when trying to make a new year’s resolution.
 They just try to do too much.
 Soon they can’t seem to keep up with everything, get frustrated and give up.
-Don’t let this me you in 2018!
+Don’t let this be you in 2021!

 When you set too many goals, you spread yourself too thin, and it makes it difficult to achieve what you started aiming for in the year.
 I would recommend making five goals maximum for the year.
 This will allow you to stay focused, work towards each one, and get the results that you want this year.